 Decarboxylation describes the complete loss of the carboxyl group as carbon dioxide.
 This is a common way of getting rid of a carbon from the parent chain.
 1,3-Dicarboxylic acids and other β -keto acids may spontaneously decarboxylate when heated.
 Under these conditions, the carboxyl group is lost and replaced with hydrogen.
 Because both the electrophile and nucleophile are in the same molecule, the reaction proceeds through a six-membered ring in its transition state, as shown in Figure 8.17.
 The enol that is initially formed from the destruction of the ring tautomerizes to the more stable keto form.

-The intramolecular reaction proceeds via a six-membered ring transition state, and the product tautomerizes from the enol to the more stable keto form.
+Figure 8.17 Decarboxylation of Carboxylic Acids: Loss of CO2 The intramolecular reaction proceeds via a six-membered ring transition state, and the product tautomerizes from the enol to the more stable keto form.